Amalfi-Festival/amalfi-festival-org/faq.md

 : There are two laundromats in the center of town plus there is a dry cleaners that will do basic laundry (cost determined by weight) but it can take several days.
 Many people do handwash in their sinks.

 How do I obtain cash?
-: There are several ATM machines in town(called a Bancomat) to access money with your credit card.
+: In Maiori, there are several ATM machines (called a Bancomat in Italian) to access money with your credit card.
 Be sure to check about fees associated with your credit card for international transactions.

 ## What to Bring

 Carry-on Luggage
-: We strongly recommend you pack a basic over-night bag as part of your carry-on luggage with a change of clothes, sleepwear, basic toiletries, medications, and any other essentials you might need.
-In today's travel climate,  the occasional experienced serious problems with baggage handling, resulting in many late arrivals of luggage for our group (for the unlucky few, some bags arrive 3 or 4 days late).
-You may save yourself a lot of discomfort and anxiety by taking this precaution!
-Also, make a photocopy of your passport and tuck it into your carry-on bag to have a record of it.
+: We strongly recommend you pack a basic over-night bag as part of your carry-on luggage that includes a change of clothes, sleepwear, basic toiletries, medications, and any other essentials you might need.
+In today's travel climate, occasional problems with baggage handling may result in delayed delivery of luggage (Sometimes lost or misplaced bags arrive 2 or 3 days late.).
+So, we advise this precaution for your own convenience and peace of mind.
+In addition, we recommend you take photos on your phone of your different luggage items in case you need to file a claim and also keep a photo of your passport.

 Clothing